angular/angularfire/docs/3-retrieving-data-as-lists.md

 ## Create a list binding

-Data is retrieved through the `AngularFireDatabase` module.
+Data is retrieved through the `AngularFireDatabase` service.

 There are three ways to create a list binding: